filecoin-project/lassie/docs/HTTP_SPEC.md

 - `404` - No candidates for the given CID were found

 - `500` - Internal Server Error
-    - The given CID path parameter could not be parsed
+    - The requested CID path parameter could not be parsed
     - An internal retrieval ID failed to generate
-    - The CAR file failed to write
+    - The internal blockstore file failed to write

 - `504` - Timeout occured while retrieving the given CID